Teresa Sampsonia: Second mission

 On their last mission, Teresa and Robert arrived in Lisbon through Goa on 27 September 1617.
 They headed towards Madrid, where they stayed until March 1622, then went to Florence and Rome.
 During this last brief visit to Rome between 22 July and 29 August 1622, Anthony van Dyck (then 23 years old) painted their portraits.
 The couple then went to Warsaw in Poland, and perhaps Moscow afterwards, before visiting England in 1623 for the last time.
 They sailed for the Safavid Empire in 1627 on an East India Company ship with Dodmore Cotton, an envoy from the King of England to Persia and other courts.
 Teresa and Robert returned to Isfahan through Surat and Bandar Abbas.
-The couple then moved to Qazvin (the former capital of Safavid Iran) where the king rewarded them with valuable gifts.
+The couple then moved to Qazvin (the former capital of Safavid Iran) where the emperor rewarded them with valuable gifts.
 Shirley and Cotton became seriously ill with fever (probably dysentery), shortly after their arrival.